lukadfagundes/Josh/docs/QUICK_START.md

 - Visit all 4 pages to ensure content looks good
 - Test on mobile (resize browser window)
 - Submit a test memory to verify the form works
+- Submit a test memory with a photo - test the crop feature
-- Upload a test photo via admin panel
+- Upload a test photo via admin panel (gallery) - test gallery crop feature
+- Verify you can view and delete memories with photos in admin panel

 ## 4. Before Deploying